ncsu-landscape-dynamics/pops-core/README.md

 ### Bug Fixes

 Most bugs/issues will be found in the **master** branch as it is the branch being used in the R package and Grass module.
 Thus bug fixes should be merged into **master** once tested on both R and Grass.
 Bug fixes should be released as minor versions (e.g. if major release is 1.0 then the first bug fix would be released as version 1.1 and both R and Grass would be updated to 1.1.0).
-If a bug is found in one of the interfaces (R package or Grass module) that doesn't require a change to PoPS Core then these repositories should be updated indepentantly and maintain a patch release 1.0.x.
+If a bug is found in one of the interfaces (R package or Grass module) that doesn't require a change to PoPS Core then these repositories should be updated independently and maintain a patch release 1.0.x.
 For example, if the current version of the R package is 1.1.0 and Grass module is 1.1.0 and a bug is found in the R package then the R package version becomes 1.1.1 while the Grass version is 1.1.0.
 However, the version number is still shared for all the projects, so when a new version of the GRASS module is needed, it will be 1.1.2.

 ### New Features